TOAST-DOCS/RDS-FOR-SQLSERVER/zh/console-guide.md

 * ❺ Enter the file path of the backup file to be stored in the container.
   * The folder name can be up to 255 bytes, and the full path up to 1024 bytes.
   * Specific forms such as . or .. cannot be used and special characters (' " < > ; /) and spaces are not allowed.
-* ❻ Enter the name of the database to be backed up.
+* ❻ Select a database to which the backup is exported.
-* ❼ Select whether to use differential backup.

 ## Restoration